Use templates in Pages on Mac

 Choose a template

-Open Pages and click the New Document button in the Open window, or choose File > New from the Pages menu at the top of the screen.
+Open Pages and click the New Document button in the dialogue, or choose File > New from the Pages menu at the top of the screen.

 In the template chooser, scroll to find a template for the type of document (or envelope) you want to create, then double-click the template to open it.

-To create a document that’s mainly text, choose one of the Blank templates (these are all word processing templates).
+To create a document that’s mainly text: Choose one of the Basic templates (these are all word processing templates).

 Some templates aren’t downloaded to your computer until you choose them or open a document that uses the template.
 If your connection is slow or you’re offline when this happens, placeholder images in the document may appear at a lower resolution until you’re online again or the template finishes downloading.

-If you need help creating your own document from the template, see Create your first document in Pages on Mac.
+If you need help creating your own document from the template, see Create your first document.

 Identify the template type